Become a Volunteer

 What is Testing?

-Testing is a term used to describe the process of checking the housing market to determine the nature and extent of discriminatory treatment practiced against various home seekers.
+Testing is an investigative tool used to gather evidence.
+Regarding fair housing investigations, the term "testing" is used to describe the process of checking the housing market to determine the nature and extent of discriminatory treatment practiced against various home seekers.
 For example, in matched pair testing two or more individuals, similar in every respect other than the variable being tested, are sent to the same sales or rental office.
 Testers keep careful notes as to what transpires, and then record their experience on a standard report form.
 Differences in the treatment of testers often form the bases for successful resolution of a housing discrimination complaint.

 The testing process has been consistently supported by federal courts as a legitimate and necessary method to identify practices of unlawful housing discrimination.
 In West Michigan, successful complaints filed by claimants have been based upon evidence obtained by Fair Housing Center testers.

 How Do I Become a Tester?

 If you are interested in taking on the challenging and rewarding role of a tester, register to attend the next scheduled tester training session at the Fair Housing Center.
 Our comprehensive tester training sessions are held on a regular basis.
 Check out our event calendar or email us to learn about upcoming tester training dates.
 To register for a tester training via phone, or for more information about testing, contact Gabe Chapla at (616) 451-2980 or 1-866-389-FAIR.

 The Fair Housing Center utilizes volunteers during our multiple events throughout the year.
 Volunteers assist with set-up and clean-up, registration, as well as greeting and directing attendees.
 If you are interested in volunteering to assist with an Upcoming Event, please contact Liz Keegan at (616) 451-2980 or firstname.lastname@example.org.